REST API source concepts

 • raw, an indication inserted between coveo_parent and a JSON path, allows you to retrieve a value in the API JSON response that previously provided you with metadata regarding the parent of an item.

 A dynamic value can also act as a placeholder for more than one field value.
-For example, if the web application API returns several tags associated with a blog article, you can use a dynamic value to index some or all of them in the Coveo tags field.
+For example, if the API returns several tags associated with a blog article, you can use a dynamic value to index some or all of them in the Coveo tags field.

 However, if a piece of metadata is constant across all items of an endpoint, you don’t need a dynamic value.
 You can hardcode your value, that is, enter it as a static value that applies to all items.